aplteam/Cider/docs/Cider-User-Guide.md

 You may define `AskForDirChange` and assign one of the following values:

-0 = Don't do anything at all regarding the current directory<br>
+* 0 = Don't do anything at all regarding the current directory
-1 = If it's the first project in the current WS then change the directory<br>
+* 1 = Change the current directory
-2 = If it's the first project in the current WS then ask the user whether she wants to change the current directory
+* 2 = Ask the user whether she wants to change the current directory

-If no such value is defined then Cider behaves as if it is defined with the value 1.
+If `AskForDirChange` is not defined then it defaults to 1.

+Note that this happens only for the first project in the current WS.

 ##### CheckForDropboxConflicts